How Age Impacts Reproductive System

 Because the sperms produced are healthy and active at this age, healthy men under 40 have a good chance of making their partner pregnant.
 However, a man’s fertility may suffer as they age due to medical conditions such as erectile dysfunction.

-Their sperm quality and quantity also deteriorate as they age.
+Sperm production continues throughout a man’s life, but the quality of sperm can decline with age and quantity also deteriorate as they age.
 As a result, it takes longer to impregnate the female partner.
 More specifically, men over 45 take five times as long as men under 25 to assist a woman in conceiving, says the expert of Dr Gupta’s Clinic.

 In fact, older men are more likely to have children with genetic defects such as autism and Down syndrome.
 Men between the ages of 45 and 50 who become fathers may also pass on the risk of schizophrenia to their children.
 Miscarriages are also possible as a result of genetic abnormalities in the sperm.